 The Young Football Ferns are well prepared for the world stage having played together as a development side during New Zealand’s most recent national league season.
 They performed with distinction against older opponents collecting several impressive results.
 New Zealand then participated in the Oceania qualifying campaign winning all five matches in a canter, tallying up 55 goals without reply.

-New Zealand’s development across all spectres of the game on the global stage in the past few years is undeniable.
-The challenge for the Young Football Ferns at Costa Rica 2014 is to be the first women’s national team to reach the knockout stage at World Cup level.
-Coach Jitka Klimkova, a former Czech Republic international, has enjoyed considerable success in Australia’s W-League before taking the reins of New Zealand’s youngest national team in early 2013.
+New Zealand’s growth across all spectres of the game on the global stage in the past few years is undeniable.
+The challenge for this generation is to be the first New Zealand women’s U-17 team to reach the knockout stage at World Cup level.
+Young coach Gareth Turnbull will be keen to make a mark in his first tilt at global level, having impressed by winning a couple of New Zealand national league titles.